 For various reasons, we didn't stay there.
 But my head started to create a backstory to why and how this particular California girl was where she was.
 Amazingly, a few days later, on the streets of Zagora as we made our way back, we bumped into the two of them.
 We talked more this time.
 And I had the amazing realization that this backstory I had created was more and more true.
 She said to me, "I feel we're connected somehow.
 We should stay in touch."
 She took my email address and said she would write.
 But of course, being Californian, she never did.

 This is blog is based on a trip from the High Atlas Mountains into teh Sahara which forms the subject of the book I am working on at the moment.
-Stumbling Over Eden which I hope to publish in the Autumn of 2020 - watch this space!
+Stumbling Over Eden which I hope to publish in the Spring of 2021 - watch this space!
 Cheers Steve .
 Patreons will be able to get early chapters and drafts.